psprogis/takeaway-task/README.md

   - code coverage (istambul, jacoco, etc.) ? - it should be done during unit tests.
 I guess Drill4j already has UI support.
   - requirements coverage - I do not have any functional requirements for the site.
 But it is obvious that those 2 cases do not cover all possible scenarios, nagative cases, etc.
+- storing images/screenshot inside git repository is more or less ok for this small example.

 ## Todo
 - cleanup specs (add steps ?)